intel/llvm/mlir-sycl/doc/rebasing.md

 repository](https://github.com/intel/llvm/tree/sycl).
 Therefore, establishing a process to keep up with `sycl` progress in `sycl-mlir` is key to success.

+This instructions assume the project was configured following the [official instructions](./developer/ContributeToSYCLMLIR.md).

 ## Pulldown

 The following steps will create a pulldown PR: